Shubham1213s/Code_Alpha_Internship_Task/README.md

 - `background_generator/`: Contains the code for the Background Generator web application.
 - `file_converter/`: Contains the code for the File Converter command-line tool.
 - `README.md`: The main documentation file explaining the project and its components.
-- `LICENSE`: The license file specifying the terms and conditions for using the project.

-## Contributing

-If you would like to contribute to this project, you can follow these steps:

-1. :fork_and_knife: Fork the repository on GitHub.
-2. :seedling: Create a new branch with a descriptive name for your feature or bug fix.
-3. :pencil2: Make your changes and commit them to your branch.
-4. :arrow_up: Push your changes to your forked repository.
-5. :arrows_clockwise: Open a pull request on the main repository, describing your changes and why they should be merged.

-Please make sure to follow the code style guidelines and write tests for any new functionality you introduce.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for more information.

 ## Contact

-If you have any questions or suggestions regarding this project, feel free to reach out to us at [email@example.com](mailto:email@example.com).
+If you have any questions or suggestions regarding this project, feel free to reach out to us at [saptsagare2020@gmail.com](mailto:saptsagare2020@gmail.com).

-Congratulations on completing the tasks!
-We appreciate your hard work and hope you find this project valuable for your learning and future endeavors.
+We appreciate your interest and hope you find these tools helpful!